stevetarver/stevetarver.github.io/_posts/2016-01-09-logging-best-practices.md

 And this is what Steve says:

-- log to persistent storage for reliability - kafka, rabbitmq, etc.
+- log to persistent storage for reliability - kafka, rabbitmq, etc. Your log aggregator reads from your persistent store.
 - use a log guid to track operations from app to middleware and then among collaborating microservices
 - use an environment trace monitor like zipkin if you can